ayasin/tml-assignments/README.md

    needs to be at least 4 classes: https://github.com/fastai/course-v3/blob/master/nbs/dl1/lesson2-download.ipynb.
 Also keep in mind the tips for cleaning your dataset in case there are bad or anomalous images.
 2. Using your downloaded dataset, train a deep learning model that will classify the images you downloaded.
-When you're done, export the model using the `cnn_learner`'s `export` method that will pack all of the necessary requirements to make the model production-ready.
-It will be saved in a `pkl` file.
-Save this inside the `py` directory.
+When you're done, export the model to be production ready.
+If you don't know how to do this, please watch
+   Lesson 2 of https://course.fast.ai.
+Make sure you put the model inside the `py` directory.
 3. Open up the `app.py` file in the `py` directory and change the necessary code inside so that you can take in a URL of an image, get the actual image data, perform inference on it and return the prediction.
 Comments